CALL FOR

 - Distributed databases

-- Cloud based infrastructure (applications,
+- Cloud based infrastructure (applications, storage and resources)

 - Association rule learning